A Dictionary of Graphcore Terminology

 - Streaming Memory

-External memory used by an IPU for data storage.
-This could be host memory reserved for use by the IPU or dedicated IPU memory.
+Memory external to the IPUs used by ML applications for data storage.
+This could be host memory reserved for use by the IPUs or dedicated IPU memory.

 See also Remote buffer.

 Sometimes just referred to as a “step”.

 - Supervisor code

 The code responsible for initiating worker threads and performing the exchange phase and synchronisation phases of a step.
 Supervisor code cannot perform floating point operations.

 A system-wide synchronisation; the first phase in a superstep, following which it is safe to perform an exchange phase.
 Synchronisation can be internal (between all of the tiles on a single IPU) or external (between all tiles on every IPU).
 External sync is done via dedicated Sync-Link connections.

 A connection provided between IPU-Machines to allow synchronisation between all the IPUs.